 There is something about a holiday that can either escalate the highs or accelerate the lows…

 If you are struggling from an eating disorder, the struggle during the holidays is real.
 All the change in routine, forced family fun, and feelings of lack that make using a behavior seem like the best option… but I want to encourage you to use these survival tips to take a stand to take care of yourself today.

-Here Are Some Go-To Tips To Survive The Holiday
+Here Are Some Go-To Survival Tips For The Holiday

 ?
 Take A Time Out